mudasir649/ecommerce-frontend/README.md

-/* This is front end of ecommerce website */
-After cloning the repository just run npm i
+(This is front end of ecommerce website) After cloning the repository just run npm i